pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 forward as the most available Linux Hosts

 Natalia of Bucharest!
-She drew our first Animal, her Snake
+She drew our first Animal, her Snake, and she was first to draw with Half-Pixel's

 Tina of Monterey!
 She drew our first Giraffe